rescript-lang/rescript-vscode/README.md

   - `try`, `for`, etc.
 - Folding, and [custom folding](https://code.visualstudio.com/docs/editor/codebasics#_folding) through `//#region` and `//#endregion`.

+### Experimental Features

+#### Dead Code Analysis mode

+Runs dead code analysis via [reanalyze](https://github.com/rescript-association/reanalyze).

+##### Usage

+Open the command palette and run `> ReScript: Start dead code analysis.`.
+This will start dead code analysis in the ReScript project of the file you run the command from.

+Dead code is highlighted in the editor, and code actions for suppressing dead code warnings are available in most cases.

+When done, stop the dead code analysis mode by clicking the `Stop Dead Code Analysis mode` button in the editor status bar.
+This will clear all reported dead code warnings.

+##### Caveats

+Currently does not work for full monorepo dead code analysis (although it should work for each monorepo package individually).

 ## Use with Other Editors

 This repo also contains a language server that can power other editors. **However, the language server in this project is a pure implementation detail.
 We don't guarantee its stability for other editors' consumption** apart from Vim and Sublime Text.